 Shorby has three pricing plans.
 There’s Shorby Rocket, Pro, and Agency.

 The Rocket plan costs $12/month billed annually and $15/month billed monthly.
 For this price, you get five smart pages and all features except dynamic feeds, countdown timer, Google analytics, and block scheduler.

 The Pro plan is more full-featured but costs $24/month when paid annually and $29/month in reality.
 You get every feature and 50 Smart Pages.

 The Agency plan costs $82/month on a yearly payment and $99/month.
 This plan just had more of everything and is expected to be used by companies and organizations.

 If you’re still asking, “Is Shorby free?” the answer is no. But, you do get a free 5-day free trial to try out the service and see if it’s worth it.

 Shorby used to be sold on AppSumo as a one-time offer, but sadly, that deal is no longer on sale.

-But, I don’t think it’s high of a price to pay for a reliable link-in-bio tool that is more complete than its peers.
+But, I don’t think it’s high of a price to pay for a reliable link-in-bio tool that is more complete than most of its peers.
 The chances are that the benefits will outweigh the cost soon enough.